vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 ### Does vFile plugin support multi-tenancy feature?
-No. vFile plugin does not support multi-tenency, which is currently an experimental feature for vDVS.
+No. vFile plugin does not support multi-tenency, which is currently an experimental feature for VDVS.
 Assume we have created a vmgroup ```vmgroup1``` and add VM "node1" to ```vmgroup1```.
 VM "node2" has not been added to any vmgroup and is considered belong to ```_DEFAULT``` vmgroup.
 Then create a volume "vol1" from "node2" and a volume "vol2" from "node1" using vFile plugin.